curvenote/docs/content/write/index.md

 The resulting websites are automatically deployed on a global CDN for fast rendering and delivery around the globe and incorporate interactive features typically only found in the most modern web-based Journals and publications.

 Each Curvenote user can deploy multiple sites for free to their [curve.space](https://curve.space) subdomain (e.g. `https://username-slug.curve.space`) or deploy to a custom domain.
-Members of Curvenote [Team](oxa:w6jXebeTS6WGaVFDIEz9/REipmoZAgXHBPDKdLEC5 'Teams') can also deploy websites linked to shared team projects, making content aggregation and collaboration across a group of authors, editors, and reviewers easy.
+Members of a Curvenote [Team](./curvenote-teams.md) can also deploy websites linked to shared team projects, making content aggregation and collaboration across a group of authors, editors, and reviewers easy.

 :::{important} Next Steps